Haneen Zoabi: Early life

 Haneen Zoabi was born in Nazareth to a Muslim family.
 Zoabi studied philosophy and psychology at the University of Haifa, earning a Bachelor of Arts, and received a Master of Arts in communications from the Hebrew University of Jerusalem.
 She was the first Arab citizen of Israel to graduate in media studies, and established the first media classes in Arab schools.
 She also worked as a mathematics teacher and a school inspector for the Israeli Ministry of Education.

-She is a relative of Seif el-Din el-Zoubi, a former mayor of Nazareth and member of the Knesset between 1949 and 1959, and again from 1965 until 1979, and Abd el-Aziz el-Zoubi, a Deputy Health Minister and the first Arab member of an Israeli government.
+A member of the Zoubi family, she is a relative of Seif el-Din el-Zoubi, a former mayor of Nazareth and member of the Knesset between 1949 and 1959, and again from 1965 until 1979, and Abd el-Aziz el-Zoubi, a Deputy Health Minister and the first Arab member of an Israeli government.

 Political career

 Zoabi joined Balad in 2001.
 She co-founded the NGO I'lam Media Center for Arab Palestinians in Israel in 2003, and was its general director until she resigned shortly before the 2009 election to focus on her political career.
 She ran for Knesset as a Balad candidate in 2006, but was too low on the party's electoral list to win a seat.
 She was placed third on the Balad list for the 2009 election and entered the Knesset after the party won three seats.
 She became the first female Arab MK from an Arab party, after Hussniya Jabara and Nadia Hilou had previously represented Meretz and Labor, respectively.

 Prior to the 2013 election, MK Ofir Akunis of Likud submitted a request to disqualify Zoabi, Balad, and the United Arab List from the upcoming election.
 The request stated that "Zoabi has constantly undermined the State of Israel and has openly incited against the government, its institutions and IDF soldiers."
 The request also stated that she negated Israel's existence as a Jewish and democratic state, which made her eligible for disqualification.
 Zoabi called the sponsors of the request "fascists" and said that "for whoever does not want citizens to have free elections, I am one of many targets".
 After hearing the case, the Central Elections Committee (CEC) disqualified Zoabi in a 19–9 vote.
 However, the Supreme Court of Israel unanimously overturned the decision and allowed her to run, and she was subsequently re-elected.
 Following the election, Likud MK Danny Danon initiated a bill dubbed the "Zoabi Law" in February 2013, to amend the Basic Laws to make it harder for the Supreme Court to overturn a decision by the CEC, which failed to pass.

-She faced another attempt prior to the 2015 election, wjen the CEC voted 27–6 to disqualify her from running in the election.
+She faced another attempt prior to the 2015 election, when the CEC voted 27–6 to disqualify her from running in the election.
 However, the Supreme Court overturned the ruling in an 8–1 decision.
 She retired from national politics prior to the April 2019 election, although she was given a symbolic 113th slot on the joint list of Balad and the United Arab List.